It would probably be pretty accurate to say that, for most of us, the idea of retirement seems incredibly appealing.

 For me it’s a big part of why I am so passionate about healthy living.
 When I was in my late teens and early twenties I didn’t have a care in the world about growing old.
 It seemed like such a long time away that I didn’t even think about it.
 I partied, ate way too much junk food and way too much sugar.
 I never considered the health implications in the future.

 Now I’m in my thirties and I have a husband and two children, things are different.
 I often think about growing old and retirement.
 I’ve started saving a pension and my husband and I often dream of when we’d like to retire and what we’d like to do.
+If you need more information about how much to save and to which account, SoFi recommends you visit our website and find contribution calculators to help you to choose the right retirement account for you.

 I’m definitely a workaholic and I expect I will still be running a business of sorts when we are much older, but I’d still like the option to retire in my early 60s if I can.
 I also don’t see being in your 60s as old, yet the difference between people I know in this age bracket is vast.